SGN connects people around the world through great games.

 Yguado also speaks at conferences around the globe.
 Some of his notable presentations include Global Mobile Internet Conference (GMIC) Japan, Casual Connect, Digital Media Wire Games Conference, Techweek LA, Digital Hollywood, Mobile Games Forum, and Game Monetization USA.
 He has been profiled in many major publications such as AdWeek, VentureBeat, Socal Tech, Inside Social Games, Pocket Gamer, and LA Business Journal.

 Before SGN, he was VP of Business Development at Fox and worked with Chris DeWolfe and the team on the acquisition of MySpace.
 During his time at Fox, he was also involved with Hulu’s launch.
 Previously in his career, Yguado worked at MTV Networks and Univision on new content initiatives.
 He graduated with honors from Harvard University and has an MBA from Harvard Business School.

-As CTO of SGN, Aber Whitcomb oversees the cross-platform technology strategy and plays a key role in developing and operating SGN titles on a global scale.
+As CTO and co-founder of SGN, Aber Whitcomb oversees the cross-platform technology strategy and plays a key role in developing and operating SGN titles on a global scale.
 Whitcomb is a recognized expert in large scale computing, networking and storage and frequently speaks on these topics at industry events.